MookingSpooker/ROM_AD_Project_321481/README.md

 - Giacomo Mazzarella: 321931

 ## Introduction
-Our project is to clean and analize data from the viewer_interactions database.
-We clean the data by calculating missing data and also explore patterns and valuable statistics on the data. we primarily looked at the movie and user statistics to uncover patterns.
-The main goal of identify user/movie segments via clustering, explore rating biases, and visualize movie clusters by popularity and quality.
+The goal of this project is to identify user and movie relationships using clustering models.
+We start by by calculating as many missing values as possible and removing any unusable data.
+Once our data is clean, we look at the movie and user statistics seperately.
+We use various clustering models to explore relationships and uncover patterns.
+We then plot our clustered data to visually analyze the relationships, and look at each cluster individually to better understand what criteria the algorithm is clustering by.

 ## Methods
 - Python 3.11
-- Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn
+- Libraries: pandas, numpy, matplotlib, seaborn, scikit-learn, datetime, scipy, sqlite3
 - Data Used: 'viewer_interaction.db'; Link to download: https://my.luiss.it/pluginfile.php/87173/mod_folder/content/0/viewer_interactions.db?forcedownload=1
 - Valuable website for viewing .db files (mainly for navigation and full visualization):
 - https://inloop.github.io/sqlite-viewer/